ronchi/ai_compendium/README.md

 A few things to note.
 All of those quotes were from the Twentieth Century.
 AI was first conceived by [Aristotle](https://en.wikipedia.org/wiki/Aristotle).
 Work on neural networks started in the 1950's.
 What you see now is the culmination of decades of work by thousands of people.

 ## Types of AI

+Some types (or combinations of types) of AI are famous.
+Many types of AI labor in the background -- unseen and unnoticed -- some of which have significant legal implications.

+The most important thing to remember is that there are many types of AI, as the chart below suggests:

 ![Types of AI](https://github.com/ronchi/ai_compendium/blob/main/ai_types.png)

 ### Natural Language Processing (NLP)